Barclaycard to hike minimum payments in major credit card shake-up

 - If you opened your account before December 2010, it's the the highest of 2.25% of your balance, 0.1% of your balance plus interest, or £5.

-From January, with cards where the terms are changing, your minimum repayment level will be personalised to you – Barclaycard hasn't explained exactly how this is done, but says it'll mean each customer pays down their balance and avoids persistent debt.
-It's contacting customers now to tell them what they must pay.
+With cards where the terms are changing, your minimum repayment level will be personalised to you from your next payment on or after 26 January.
+Barclaycard hasn't explained exactly how this is done, but says it'll mean each customer pays down their balance and avoids persistent debt.
+It's contacted customers to tell them what they must pay.

-While exact repayment levels will vary, we do know the range of minimum payments.
-From January for most customers, it will be the highest of:
+We've asked Barclaycard how customers can check if they're impacted if they haven't yet heard or they've mislaid the info and we'll update this story when we know more.
+While exact repayment levels will vary, we do know the range of minimum payments though.
+From 26 January for most customers, it will be the highest of:

-- 2%-5% of your balance (exact percentage depends on the customer).
+- 2% to 5% of your balance (exact percentage depends on the customer).
 This is based on your main balance, and doesn't include any instalment plan payments which you must also make each month.

-- OR 1%-3% of your balance plus interest (exact percentage depends on the customer).
+- OR 1% to 3% of your balance plus interest (exact percentage depends on the customer).
 Again, this is of your main balance, and doesn't include any instalment plan payments, default fees or account maintenance fees you must also make each month.

 - OR £5, or the total outstanding balance if this is less than £5.
 This is already the case now and isn't changing.